I

 With any rescue dog, there are specific ways that you should care for them to ensure that they are happy, healthy, and thriving.
 The Irish water dog is relatively easy to care for, but it is still important to consider certain factors.
 Adopting a puppy or a full-grown dog as a pet is a big choice, but these tips should easily prepare you.

 High-quality dog food is encouraged for the Irish water spaniel.
 Though it doesn’t matter if the food is prepared at home (under vet recommendation), or commercially prepared.
 The dog’s age plays a major role.
-Senior dogs will need more hydration and puppies will need more vitamins and protein.
-If purchasing a commercial dog food, look for the age that the particular bag is meant for.
+Senior dogs will need more hydration, and puppies will need more vitamins and protein.
+If purchasing a commercial dog food, look for the age for which the particular bag is meant.

 As an adult, this spaniel needs about 1.5 to 2.5 cups each day.
 But the total amount should be divided into two meals.